Kill Me Later

-Kill Me Later is a 2001 film directed by Dana Lustig and starring Selma Blair and Max Beesley; it also features Brendan Fehr and Keegan Connor Tracy.
+Kill Me Later is a 2001 film directed by Dana Lustig and starring Selma Blair, Max Beesley, Brendan Fehr, Keegan Connor Tracy and Lochlyn Munro.

 Synopsis

 Blair plays Shawn, a loan officer at a bank who is having an affair with the bank’s married vice-president.
 After discovering that his wife is pregnant, Shawn has a meltdown and goes to the roof to kill herself.

 At the same time, bank robbers hijack an armored car.
 When the police arrive to stop Shawn from jumping, one of the bank robbers (Thompson) accidentally gets caught.
 The cops thwart the robbery, but one of the robbers, Charlie Anders (Beesley), takes Shawn hostage at gunpoint.
 They make a deal: she will help him escape if he promises to kill her afterwards.

 Production

 A large number of filter effects, shutter effects, and jump cuts are used to make long dialogue scenes (particularly between the two cops and between the two lovers) more visually interesting.
 The audio itself on both is done as a single long take.

 Dana Lustig, the director, makes an on screen appearance as Shawn's stepmother.